A Place for Mom

 • Be proactive and realistic.
 Does your parent have a progressive health condition?
 Will you be able to provide care now and in the future?

 • Know your personal limits.
-If your parent needs help with ADLs, such as bathing and dressing, are you comfortable performing these personal tasks?
+If your parent needs help with activities of daily living (ADLs), such as bathing and dressing, are you comfortable performing these personal tasks?
 If not, would home care be an option to receive the care you and other family members can’t provide?

 Be sure to also consider your lifestyle, and ask yourself these questions: